rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 The *NetFlows* ranking result is indeed highly correlated (+0.901) with the pairwise global robust outranking relation.
 The correlations with the marginal performance criterion rankings are, as well, nearly repecting the given significance weights preorder: *gtch* ~ *gres* > *gcit* > *gint* > *gind*.

-We may, furthermore, compute the pairwise correlation indexes observed between the marginal criterion rankings.
+We may, furthermore, compute the pairwise correlation indexes observed between the marginal criterion outranking relations.

    >>> rdg.showCriteriaCorrelationTable()
     Criteria ordinal correlation index